silviaCerby/gitbook/docs/management/identity_lifecycle/business_hubs/apps/Google_Apps/video-connect-your-youtube-studio-app-integration.md

 ---
-description: [Article description] This video shows how to add the YouTube app integration to manage access to it and its assets from Cerby centrally.
+description: This video shows how to add the YouTube app integration to manage access to it and its assets from Cerby centrally.
 intercom_id: 9186795
 ---